Growing Concerns Over Airborne

 health and environmental challenges.

-environmental pollution.
 Factors such as

 chemical warfare, and

-the release of toxic gases,
+the release of

-bioaerosols, and
+bioaerosols, stratospheric aerosol injections and

-airborne contaminants
+other airborne contaminants

 contribute to the growing presence of

-hazardous air and
+hazardous

-inhalation of airborne toxins,
+inhalation of

 significant risks to

+health.
 Additionally, concerns over

 atmospheric attack and exposure to